Oldcotes Dyke: Water quality

 The Environment Agency assesses the water quality within the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

 The water quality of the Oldcotes Dyke system was as follows in 2019.

 The first row is for Oldcodes Dyke from its junction with the River Ryton westwards to Maltby Dike, but stopping at the M18 motorway.
-Like many rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS) and mercury compounds, none of which had previously been included in the assessment.
+Like most rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS) and mercury compounds, none of which had previously been included in the assessment.

 There was a significant pollution incident in 2014, when a pipeline carrying raw sewage ruptured twice, on 25 February and 26 March.
 The sewage ran onto agricultural land, and into Slacks Pond, a private fishing lake, which discharged into Kingsforth Brook, and subsequently into Maltby Dike.
 The incident resulted in a number of fish dying, and the population of certain invertebrates, including fresh water shrimps, being depleted.
 Because Severn Trent Water, the owner of the pipeline, had received two previous warnings about similar incidents at this location, they were fined £480,000, and ordered to pays the costs of the Environment Agency, who brought the case to court.
 The costs were a further £13,675.38, and the fine was one of the largest ever imposed upon a water company in the United Kingdom for negligence.
 The water company replaced the underground pipeline in August 2014.
 It had been installed 35 years previously, and was used to pump sewage to a treatment work.
 They also restocked fish in the river.